mickfierte/XData/README.md

 New SQL dialect support module and/or provider adapter module will be added as needed.
 Each such unit is usually not more than 100 lines of code and is not difficult to implement (1 or 2 days).

-Auto-generated documentaion (english :en: :us:) is [located here](https://htmlpreview.github.io/?https://github.com/mickfierte/XData/blob/master/docs/html/index.html)
+Auto-generated documentaion (english :uk: :us:) is [located here](https://htmlpreview.github.io/?https://github.com/mickfierte/XData/blob/master/docs/html/index.html)

 Detailed description is available on [russian :ru:](./docs/ru/common.md) only for now, but we are working on english translation now.
 Check this page a bit later...